Oddert/RobynVeitch2020/README.md

 = Does this theme support any plugins? =

-Impact includes support for WooCommerce and for Infinite Scroll in Jetpack.
+RobynVeitch includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==